Video Generation Models as World Models: Efficient Paradigms, Architectures and Algorithms: Efficient Architecture

 \section{Efficient Architecture}

-Efficient architecture design is the most direct and effective method for enhancing video generation from short clips to persistent, high-fidelity world models with long spatiotemporal contexts.
-Given that the primary bottleneck stems from spatiotemporal redundancy and the quadratic cost of attention, research has turned to intuitive yet powerful structural optimizations.
-This section reviews these high-impact paradigms, categorized into four dimensions: (i) Hierarchical and VAE Designs, which offer a straightforward path to efficiency by compressing the world’s state into a coarse-to-fine hierarchy or a compact representation; (ii) Long Context and Memory Mechanisms, which provide scalable alternatives to full-context modeling for long-horizon consistency; (iii) Efficient Attention, which directly prunes the computational backbone to enable fast reasoning via a sparse, windowed or linear mechanism; and (iv) Extrapolation and RoPE, which serve as cost-effective and often training-free solutions for simulating horizons far beyond the training window.
+To overcome spatiotemporal redundancy and the quadratic cost of attention in long-horizon video generation, efficient architectural design is the most direct and effective method for enhancing video generation from short clips to persistent, high-fidelity world models.
+This section reviews four structural optimization paradigms: (i) Hierarchical and VAE Designs, which compress the world’s state into compact or coarse-to-fine representations; (ii) Long Context and Memory Mechanisms, offering scalable alternatives for long-term consistency; (iii) Efficient Attention, accelerating computation via sparse, windowed, or linear mechanisms; and (iv) Extrapolation and RoPE, providing cost-effective methods to extend generation beyond training horizons.